 He also asked Winston if he had seen any debris during his ocean crossing because it hadn’t been long since Germany had sunk the British battleship HMS Hood, the pride of the Royal Navy, between Greenland and Iceland.

-“I was honored,” Winston says.
+“I was honored,” Winston said.
 “It was a great privilege to see the top-secret war room, which was set up for a banquet for 30 or 40 people that night.
 Different colored pins were stuck here and there on the large maps covering the walls.
 I suppose they defined various aspects of the war.”

 Mr. Churchill had issued another edict earlier that afternoon.